RINGSLINGER

 • Is 30 base rings too many for a mobile audience?
 Possible answer:

-introduce them progressively across dimensions (player meets ~3 new ring types per dimension).
+introduce them progressively across realms (player meets ~3 new ring types per realm).

-newbies might find it confusing.
-Possible answer: introduce diagonal only at Dim 2+, after horizontal is fully internalized.
+it; newbies might find it confusing.
+Possible answer: introduce diagonal only at realm 2+, after horizontal is fully internalised.

-• Mobile performance ceiling. ~30 rings × multiple particle systems each
+• Mobile performance ceiling. ~28 rings × multiple particle systems

 RingSlinger — Power Paradigm (Radar Chart)